Selimjerbi66/CyberAtaraxia-Careers-SOC-Analyst/README.md

 ```
 [Attacker VM: Kali]  ─┐
 [Victim VM: Windows]  ─┼──  isolated internal vSwitch / port group (no physical uplink)
-[Victim VM: Ubuntu]   ─┤
+[Victim VM: Ubuntu]   ─┘
-[SIEM VM: Wazuh]      ─┘
 ```

-No virtual router required for this path — all VMs sit on one flat, isolated network segment.
-Static IPs, no internet once provisioning is done.
+Just 3 VMs, one flat isolated network segment, static IPs, no internet once provisioning is done.
+No SIEM/server VM.
+Detection happens **on-demand**: export logs from Windows/Ubuntu after a simulation, run Zircolite against them (from any of the 3 VMs, or your host machine if you install it there), review the JSON output, then delete the raw export.

 ---